melwyn-dsouza/melwyn-dsouza/README.md

 - 👋 Hi, I’m @melwyn-dsouza
-- 👀 I’m interested in machine learning, data science, artificial intelligence, mathematics, statistics
+- 👀 I’m interested in machine learning and artificial intelligence
-- 🌱 I’m currently pursuing AI and ML from MTU, Ireland
+- 🌱 Masters degree in AI ML and Electronics
 - 📫 How to reach me? via email: melwyndsouza17@gmail.com or Phone: +353 0830694367

 <!---